 I am not a third person.
 I am not an objective.
 I am not my age, my birthplace or bloodline.
 I am human first. in the following lines I will tell you how these flesh and bones, body of work, came to be.

-These are translated through poetry, installations, textile and performances, though taking shapes in many forms.
-From text and video to smell and the retraction of sight, there is no fixed medium to work by.
+These are translated through (particapatory) performance, poetry, installations and textile, though taking shapes in many forms.
+From text and video to smell and the retraction of sight, there is no real fixed medium to work by.
 As my artistry developed, I have discovered one thing: My consistency will not rely on the medium.
 It is the story, the concept, the experience conveyed.
 This is what matters.